 Trigger Point Dry Needling in Hopewell, MO | Axes Physical Therapy

 Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our professional and experienced physical and occupational in Hopewell, MO act as part of your team to develop a personalized treatment plan that we’ve seen be successful with our own eyes.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or bending down and picking up your grandkids without feeling any pain.
-Get in touch with a knowledgeable Hopewell, MO physical therapist online or call the location nearest you.
+At Axes, our licensed and knowledgeable physical in Hopewell, MO work with you as a team to design a tailored treatment plan with a proven track record of success.
+We’ve devoted our practice to getting the best results for our clients and getting you back to the activities you love most, whether that running a fast break, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Contact a professional Hopewell, MO physical therapist online or call the location closest to you.